-Access & outreach
+Access and outreach

 The average expense of an outreach trip is £150, including transport and accommodation.
 A gift of £1,500 will cover 10 school visits in a year.

-- Taster Days
+Taster Days & Aspiration Days

 A gift of £200 would cover Hertford’s costs in hosting a group of 15-20 students.

 A gift of £5,000 would allow us to cover travel expenses for up to 70 students.
 A gift of £700 would cover the catering costs for the day.